rasmuskl/NScripto/README.md

 !!!
 Test output

 Script environments are annotated with a [ScriptEnvironment("name", "description")] attribute.
 Script methods with [ScriptMethod("description")] and script method parameters with [ScriptParameter("name", "description")] attributes.
+Methods with the [NoScript] attribute will not be documented or accessible to scripts.

 Additionally wrapped script classes can be annotated with a [Script("name", "description")] attribute, since these provide a natural grouping of available environments in the various scenarios.